 Average cost of homeowners insurance in Louisiana

-According to the Insurance Information Institute, the average premium for homeowners insurance in Louisiana is $1,967.
+The average annual premium for homeowners insurance in Louisiana is $2,297 for a $250k dwelling, compared to the national average of $1,477.
 Unfortunately, this makes Louisiana one of the most expensive states for homeowners insurance, but it’s well worth it to protect from hurricanes, storms, hot weather and tornadoes.

 Most homeowner’s insurance packages will include the same standard features, while you may need to pay more for a policy with certain add-on coverages.